MADD is closely monitoring COVID-19. Please refer to your specific Walk Like MADD event page for details and changes.

 David volunteered for JDRF to fight type 1 diabetes (a challenge he faced since 13), the Southern Environmental Law Center and the Tulane Environmental Law Society.
 He was published in Green Justice Symposium, Tulane Environmental Law Journal, DRI, and The Voice of the Defense Bar.
 Both David and Sharree were involved with Habitat for Humanity and Friends of Lafitte Greenway, dedicated to creating safe places for bike riding in New Orleans.

 Sharree engaged in many other philanthropic and service organizations including a Fellowship with the YMCA of Greater New Orleans and the New Orleans’ chapter of Global Shapers where she served as co-chair and, along with some 400 others, attended a global summit in Geneva, Switzerland to address world issues such as poverty and global warming.
 She had the honor of being interviewed by CNN at this summit.
+Her last position was as the Executive Director of Emerging Philanthropists of New Orleans (EPNO), a non-profit that educates young leaders to become lifelong philanthropists and grants funds to community organizations.
 She was also an active member of Alpha Phi Alpha sorority.

 David met the love of his life, Jorie Kirschbaum, in New Orleans.
 Their beautiful wedding was in November, 2017 in Audubon Park.
 Their happiness together and love towards each other was tangible in person and in photos.
 They moved to Seattle for Jorie's graduate school and adopted a rescue dog from Louisiana.
 David had just started working for a law firm and felt both appreciated and challenged.
 He was set to meet Jorie in NOLA for his friend's wedding.